zhwatts/nest-reservations/README.md

 Special notes about how this repo may differ from the course

+- Work prior to 2-11 (Validation & Logging) was not version controlled
 - I chose to run the dockerized version of mongo DB from the beginning.
 Following this documentation to get started [https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker]()

 ## Installation